dgaydukov/cert-aws/files/sa.md

 * Run Command - easy way to manage your ec2 instances without ssh/bastion.
 All actions made here are recorded by CloudTrail, so you can easily trace what happened
 * Session Manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
 For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
-Internally ssh manager just ssh you as `ssm-user` with root priviledge.
+Internally ssh manager just ssh you as `ssm-user` with root privilege.

 ###### Config